swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 }
 ```

+Casts of function types that change the ownership modifier of a noncopyable
+parameter are currently invalid.
+One reason is that it is impossible to cast a
+function with a noncopyable `consuming` parameter, into one where that
+parameter is `borrowed`.
+See Future Directions for details.

 ### Declaring properties of noncopyable type

 A class or noncopyable struct may declare stored `let` or `var` properties of